dfrtz/huereka/README.md

 **LightingSchedule**: Collection of lighting routines and the LED managers
 - Manager: Which LED manager to send lighting routine updates to
 - Routines: Collection of lighting routines which can trigger LED updates

+**uHuereka**: Miniature version of Huereka designed for MicroPython
+- Pronounced Micro-Huereka
+- Designed to run on microcontrollers with low memory, CPU, etc.
+- Contains minimal features compared to the full size library.